Federal Direct PLUS Loan

 In the event of permanent disability or death of the borrower or student, your loan will be forgiven.

 An eligible credit worthy parent is defined as natural, adoptive or in some cases step-parent (if listed on the FAFSA).
+If a Non-FAFSA filing parent wishes to borrow a Parent PLUS Loan, then additional eligibility confirmation is required prior to disbursement.
 The student must be enrolled in school at least half-time and must maintain Satisfactory Academic Progress.
 The Office of Financial Aid determines the amount of Direct PLUS loan eligibility in accordance with federal requirements.

 Eligibility for the Direct PLUS loan depends on a modest credit check that determines if the parent has what is termed an “adverse credit history”.